jlchang/2024-09-20-unix-shell/index.md

 {% elsif site.carpentry == "lc" %}
 {% include lc/schedule.html %}
 {% elsif site.carpentry == "incubator" %}
 This workshop is teaching a modified Carpentries lesson.
+This pilot workshop will cover about half of the [Introduction to the Command Line for Genomics](https://github.com/datacarpentry/shell-genomics/) lesson content is about an hour.
-Please check <a href = "{{ site.incubator_lesson_site }}">the lesson homepage</a> for a list of lesson sections and estimated timings.
+Please check <a href = "{{ site.incubator_lesson_site }}">the lesson homepage</a> for a list of lesson sections.
 {% endif %}

 {% comment %}